-The nomination period for the 2019-2020 CCBP cycle, which will feature the theme of violence-gun violence, has closed.
-Information on the 2020-2021 season will be available in spring 2019.
+The nomination period for the 2023-2024 Book Project cycle, on the theme of "ethnonationlism/global enthnonationlism/white supremacy" has closed.
+The announcement of the 2023-2024 selection will be made in spring 2023.

 Each year, the Campus Council on Community and Diversity (CCC&D) invites all members of the campus and greater community to nominate books for the upcoming Campus Community Book Project (CCBP) cycle.
 As an educational institution, we endeavor to explore and engage thoughtfully about issues that impact our lives, directly and indirectly, with the goal of building a community that promotes diversity.